Tattoo parlours and studios in Sydney

 Most famous for their large-scale, detailed traditional Japanese pieces, Lighthouse Tattoo make a point of recruiting specialists rather than all-rounders to their team.
 As a result, they currently utilise a large collective of ten artists to cover the full range of modern and traditional tattooing styles.
 Their purpose-built art studio has been crafted from a renovated warehouse, incorporating stylish industrial elements, filled with vibrant art and flash.
 You can also purchase limited edition art prints created by their team, directly from the studio.

-Referred to as the “Temple of Art”, the rooms of Little Tokyo are decorated with an vintage Aussie tattoo flashes from the ’60s and ’70s, original art, antique tattoo machines, large gold Buddhas and vivid Tibetan masks.
+Referred to as the “Temple of Art”, the rooms of Little Tokyo are decorated with vintage Aussie tattoo flashes from the ’60s and ’70s, original art, antique tattoo machines, large gold Buddhas and vivid Tibetan masks.
 It’s a semi-private studio that’ll take you anywhere from a quick coin-sized piece to a full bodysuit.
 Their growing popularity has seen the likes of Justin Bieber and Ruby Rose in the chair over the past few years.
+Walk-ins are welcome.

 This colourful, street-front space is an easy ten-minute walk from Town Hall Station and it’s open seven days week.
 The current roster of world-renowned artists tackles everything from traditional American tattooing to racy, modern comic-style pieces.
 Stoneheart also have three piercers on staff, offering top-to-bottom piercing options from $35, plus detailed after-care advice.
 Laser tattoo removal is available with an easy-to-follow price guide on their website, starting at $70.
+There's a $50 deposit for all appointments, but consultations are free.

 Conveniently located near the popular shoptropolis of Broadway Shopping Centre, this is a classic streetside studio that offers quality custom work in a laidback, clean setting – making it a hub for first-timers and inked veterans alike.
 They’re buzzing away eight hours a day, seven days a week, with a mixture of male and female tattooists to choose from.
 You can also book in for laser tattoo removal, lightening services and body piercing using top quality jewellery from Industrial Strength.
+They prefer to work by appointment but gladly accept walk-ins.

 Sure, it’s probably the best known custom tattoo parlour in Australia thanks to the hit reality TV series filmed on location there since 2015 and aired around the globe, but the Bondi Ink tattoo crew boast serious skills with the needle to match their engaging on-screen personalities.
 With the likes of Ronan Keating, Zayn Malik and Guy Sebastian lining up to get a taste of their ink, you know you’re in good hands.
 When visiting this stunning beachside location, it’s important to remember you can hit the water before your tattoo – but never directly afterwards.
+It's best to book in advance for this busy studio.

 Get some temporary nail art